RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 Revision options for the startup assignments are specified in those assignments.

+Also please note that **I do not typically look over student work before it is submitted**.
+Requests to review student work prior to submission will usually be declined.
+Instead, when you are submitting work, make sure to double-check your work prior to submitting it, to make sure that all required components are present and that, to your understanding, your work meets the criteria for acceptable quality.
+If you submit your work and it needs revision, you can revise it.

 **Restrictions on AEP revisions:** You may only submit **two AEP items per week** --- either initial drafts of two different AEPs, two revisions, or one of each.
 A third submission in a week can be purchased with a token (see below), but four or more submissions in a week are not allowed under any circumstance.
 Also, **you must spend a token to revise an AEP that earned a grade of "X"**; this is in place to make sure your AEP drafts represent a complete and good-faith effort.

 **Tokens:** Each student starts the semester with 5 **tokens**, which can be used to purchase exceptions to the course rules.
 The token "menu" is below.
 To spend a token, go to the *Token Spending* form (found in the in the *Submit a Form* area on Blackboard), fill it out, and submit it.
 Once the form is submitted, the item you purchased is yours; you do not need permission or confirmation.
 Everything listed here costs 1 token: